kubewharf/katalyst-core/README.md

 ## Getting started

-Katalyst provides several example yaml to demonstrate the common use cases. (todo)
+Katalyst provides several example yaml to demonstrate the common use cases.
+For more information, please refer to [tutorials](./docs/tutorial/collocation.md).

 ## Community